-45.1 Write these sentences in another way, beginning as shown.
-Use the underlined word each time.
-45.1 1 It is expected that the strike will end soon.
+An Annual Province Control of Con 45.1 1 It is expected that the strike will end soon.
 The strike is expected to end soon.
 2 It is expected that the weather will be good tomorrow.
 The weather is 3 It is believed that the thieves got in through a window in the roof.
 The thieves 4 It is reported that many people are homeless after the floods.
 Many people 5 It is thought that the prisoner escaped by climbing over a wall.
 The prisoner 6 It is alleged that the man was driving at 110 miles an hour.
 The man 7 It is reported that the building has been badly damaged by the fire.
 The building 8 a It is said that the company is losing a lot of money.
 The company b It is believed that the company lost a lot of money last year.
 The company c It is expected that the company will make a loss this year.
-The company 45.2 There are a lot of rumours about Alan.
-Here are some of the things people say about him: 1 Alan speaks ten languages.
-2 He knows a lot of famous people.
-3 He is very rich.
-4 He has twelve children.
-5 He was an actor when he was younger.
+The company 45.2 There are a let of women's about Alan Have are some of the things morals our shout him.
+45.2 There are a lot of rumours about Alan.
+Here are some of the things people say about him: 1 ( Alan speaks ten languages. ) 2 ( He knows a lot of famous people. ) ?
+7. 3 (He is very rich.)
+4 (He has twelve children.)
+5 (He was an actor when) he was younger.
 Alan Nobody is sure whether these things are true.
 Write sentences about Alan using supposed to.
 1 Alan is supposed to speak ten languages.
-2 He 2 He 4 5 45.3 Complete the sentences using supposed to be + the following: on a diet a flower my friend a joke a secret working 1 Everybody seems to know about the plan, but it is supposed to be a secret.
+2 He 2 116 3 4 45.3 Complete the sentences using supposed to be + the following: on a diet a flower my friend a joke a secret working 1 Everybody seems to know about the plan, but it is supposed to be a secret.
 2 You shouldn't criticise me all the time.
 You 3 I shouldn't be eating this cake really.
 I 4 I'm sorry for what I said.
 I was trying to be funny.
 It 5 What's this drawing?
 Is it a tree?
 Or maybe it 6 You shouldn't be reading the paper now.
-You 15.4 Write sentences with supposed to + the following verbs: arrive block park phone start Use the negative (not supposed to) where necessary.
+You 45.4 Write sentences with supposed to + the following verbs: arrive block park phone start Use the negative (not supposed to) where necessary.
 1 You 're not supposed to park here.
 It's private parking only.
-2 We 3 Oh, I Helen, but I completely forgot.
+2 We work at 8.15, but we rarely do anything before 8.30.
+3 Oh, I Helen, but I completely forgot.
 4 This door is a fire exit.
 Youit.
 5 My train at 11.30, but it was an hour late.
+2 MAY HADD WAS AN HOUR DATE.